 - The performance of Scheme may be affected by changes in Government policies, general levels of interest rates and risks associated with trading volumes, liquidity and settlement systems. - Investments in different types of securities are subject to different levels and kinds of risk.
 Accordingly, the Scheme's risk may increase or decrease depending upon its investment pattern.
 E.g. investments in corporate bonds carry a higher level of risk than investments in Government securities.
 Further, even among corporate bonds, bonds which have a higher rating are comparatively less risky than bonds which have a lower rating. - Price-Risk or Interest Rate Risk: As with all debt securities, changes in interest rates may affect the NAV of the Scheme as the prices of securities increase as interest rates decline and decrease as interest rates rise.
 Prices of long-term securities generally fluctuate more in response to interest rate changes than do short-term securities.
-Indian debt markets can be volatile leading to the possibility of price movements up or down in fixed income securities and thereby to possible movements in the NAV. - In the case of floating rate instruments, an additional risk could be due to the change in the spreads of floating rate instruments.
+Indian debt markets can be volatile leading to the possibility of price movements up or down in fixed income securities and thereby to possible movements in the NAV.

+- Government securities do carry price risk depending upon the general level of interest rates prevailing from time to time.
+The extent of fall or rise in the prices is a function of the coupon rate, days to maturity and the increase or decrease in the level of interest rates.
+The price of the Government securities (existing and new) is influenced only by movements in interest rates in financial systems. - In the case of floating rate instruments, an additional risk could be due to the change in the spreads of floating rate instruments.
 If the spreads on floating rate papers rise, then there could be a price loss on these instruments.
 Secondly in the case of fixed rate instruments that have been swapped for floating rates, any adverse movement in the fixed rate yields vis-à-vis swap rates could result in losses.
 However, floating rate debt instruments which have periodical interest rate reset, carry a lower interest rate risk as compared to fixed rate debt instruments.
-In a falling interest rate scenario the returns on floating rate debt instruments may not be better than those on fixed rate debt instruments.

-• Liquidity Risk: This refers to the ease with which a security can be sold at or near to its valuation yield-to-maturity (YTM).
+In a falling interest rate scenario the returns on floating rate debt instruments may not be better than those on fixed rate debt instruments. - Liquidity or Marketability Risk: This refers to the ease with which a security can be sold at or near to its valuation yield-tomaturity (YTM).
 The primary measure of liquidity risk is the spread between the bid price and the offer price quoted by a dealer.
 Liquidity risk is today characteristic of the Indian fixed income market.

 This represents the possibility that the realised price from selling the security might be lesser than the valuation price as a result of illiquid market.
 If a large outflow from the Scheme is funded by selling some of the illiquid securities, the NAV could fall even if there is no change in interest rates.
 Illiquid securities are typically quoted at a higher yield than the liquid securities and have higher bid offer spreads.
-Investment in illiquid securities results in higher current yield for the portfolio.
+Investment in illiquid securities results in higher current yield for the portfolio..
 In addition, money market securities, while fairly liquid, lack a well- developed secondary market, which may restrict the selling ability of the Scheme and may lead to the Scheme incurring losses till the security is finally sold.